-By Pledging to Entertain Millenials Digitally, This Woman Entrepreneur Made it to the Entrepreneur India's 35U35 List
+By Pledging to Entertain Millennials Digitally, This Woman Entrepreneur Made it to Entrepreneur India's 35U35 List

 Blenders Pride Reserve Collection presents Entrepreneur's 35U35 list included some path-breaking names from the field of entrepreneurship and 34-year-old Aditi Shrivastava made it to the list owing to her digital entertainment company Pocket Aces.
 Know how she is entertaining the millenials digitally!